Available with Standard or Advanced license.

 - If neither Replica Geometry Features nor the Extent environment is specified, the full extent of the data is used.

 This option specifies whether the archive class will be used to track changes instead of the versioning delta tables.
 To use archiving for one-way replicas, the parent workspace must be connected to the default version.
-For one-way child-to-parent replicas, the child workspace must be connected to the default version.
+For one-way child-to-parent replicas, the child workspace must also be connected to the default version.

-- Click Run to create the one-way replica.
+- Click Run to create the replica.